Carol Burnett: 90 Years of Laughter + Love: Production

 Burnett stated, "Rather than a birthday bash or whatever with candles and balloons, I wanted a show like you haven't seen in a long time, with a 19-piece orchestra, singers and wonderful music.
 I wanted a variety show".
 The special was recorded on March 3, 2023, at the Avalon Hollywood in Los Angeles.

 The telecast aired on NBC on April 26, 2023.
-It is available to stream on Peacock.
+It was available to stream on Peacock.
 The special drew 7.3 million viewers, becoming the most-watched program that night and the fourth-highest-rated entertainment program of the season to that point.

 Reception

 Marianne Garvey of CNN described the special as "elegant" and "hilarious".